About David

 Professional Bio

-I’m a software engineer in Santa Barbara, CA with a passion for computer science, electrical engineering and embedded systems technology.
+I’m a Senior Software Engineer in Santa Barbara, CA with a passion for software engineering and computer science.
+I'm also a mid-level embedded systems software engineer and electrical engineer.

 My Software Engineering Experience

-I earned a Bachelor’s degree in Mechanical Engineering, and then a Master’s degree in Electrical Engineering from the University of California Santa Barbara.
-While attending UCSB, I began my software engineering career as a VMS Systems Programmer for General Research Corporation, holding a secret security clearance.
+I began my software engineering career as a Systems Programmer for General Research Corporation holding a secret security clearance.
 There I became one of the divisions top programmers, updating device drivers, writing the EDX Editor which became very popular, and earning steady recognition for outstanding contributions.

-In 1992 I joined Applied Magnetics Corporation.
-I spent eight years as a VMS Systems Programmer writing and maintaining their manufacturing execution software applications.
+Later I joined Applied Magnetics Corporation as a Systems Programmer writing and maintaining their manufacturing execution software applications.
 In this position I wrote, maintained and upgraded a database program for tracking wafer defects that transformed and reduced defect tracking time from 5 minutes to 10 seconds.
 Soon after the company closed, I accepted a position as Software Developer and Chief Editor for Multi-Edit Software, Inc. I completed code development for their text and code editor, identified and fixed bugs, and produced extensive documentation.
-Most notably, I was the Chief Editor for Multi-Edit’s 2006 User’s Manual.
+Most notably, I was the Chief Editor for Multi-Edit’s User’s Manual.

 For the majority of the time since leaving Multi-Edit Software, Inc., I have been involved in cutting-edge, project-based work as a Software Engineer Consultant and Researcher.
 I have also converted numerous books to Kindle and EPUB format, and I am a prolific writer.
 My published independent research has earned 5-Star Ratings from Amazon.com.

 I find the field of software engineering enormously rewarding and I am excited to be a part of it.
-Originally we wrote procedural code and created code libraries.
-Today, we create OOP programs using OOAD principles and UML diagrams, following the SOLID and DRY principles of good software design.
-We strive to write code which is easy to maintain and modify.
+I enjoy writing OOP programs using OOAD principles and UML diagrams, following the SOLID and DRY principles of good software design.
+I strive to write code which is easy to maintain and modify.
 Software design is constantly evolving and the possibilities within it are endless.

-Professionally, my primary languages are C#, VB.NET, Java, SQL, C, C++, HTML, JavaScript, Assembly Language, Perl, and Python, using Visual Studio and Eclipse.
+Professionally, my primary languages are C#, Rust, C, C++, SQL, HTML, JavaScript, Assembly Language, and Python, using Visual Studio and JetBeans RustRover.

 My Electrical Engineering Experience

-I started tinkering with electronics as a kid alongside my father who had a PhD in Electrical Engineering from Stanford University.
-In those days we had a den set up with a wide assortment of test equipment.
+I started tinkering with electronics as a kid alongside my father who has a PhD in Electrical Engineering from Stanford University.
+We had a den set up with a wide assortment of test equipment.
 I never grew tired of working with oscilloscopes, variable frequency generators, frequency counters, variable power supplies, breadboards, logic probes, digital and analog meters, capacitor and transistor testers, and soldering equipment.

 I designed and built from scratch a Dual Input Dual Output Digitally Controlled Delay Timer for taking high speed photographs, and also a digital light dimmer.